To vote early, please follow these steps:

 The following steps apply to voting by mail only:

 - If you applied early to vote by mail, you should look for you ballot to arrive approximately 40-45 days prior to the election.
 If you applied to vote by mail after early voting has already begun, you should expect to receive your ballot within 7-10 business days of our office receiving your application.
 If you do not receive your ballot in a timely manner, please contact our office at (434) 970-3250 or email@example.com.

 - Once you receive your ballot, you may open it in the presence of a witness, but it is not required.
 Mark it privately as you see fit, then seal it in the Envelope B provided.
 Be sure to completely fill out Envelope B. You MUST sign the Statement of Voter.

 - If you said on the application that you would need assistance in reading or marking your ballot, a blue assistance form was sent with your ballot.
 It should be completed (whether or not assistance was needed), signed and mailed back.

-- Once your ballot has been voted, and the envelope signed and witnessed, mail or personally return your ballot to the Charlottesville Electoral Board (Voter Registration Office).
-Your ballot must be hand delivered by 7pm on Election Day or postmarked by the day of the election and received in the office by noon on the following Friday.
-There is a secure ballot drop box right outside the Voter Registration Office available 24/7 to accept mail ballots.
+- Once your ballot has been voted, and the envelope signed and witnessed (witness signature is optional), mail or hand deliver your ballot to the Voter Registration Office.
+Your ballot must be hand delivered by 7:00 PM on Election Day or postmarked by the day of the election and received in the office by noon on the following Friday.
+There is a secure ballot drop box immediately outside the Voter Registration Office available 24/7 to accept mail ballots.

-If you choose to vote early in-person, please be advised that social distancing and other CDC guidelines will be in place.
-We ask that all voters wear masks to protect themselves and others while voting.
-Lines may move slowly due to social distancing and the limited number of voters allowed in the office.
-It is recommend that you vote within the first three weeks of the in-person voting period to avoid longer lines.
+If you choose to vote early in-person, it is recommend that you vote within the first three weeks of the in-person voting period to avoid longer lines.